Khazrak/JDocker/README.md

 ### Misc
 * Check auth configuration
 * Display system-wide information
-* Show the docker version information
-* Create a new image from a container�s changes
+* Create a new image from a container's changes
-* Monitor Docker�s events
+* Monitor Docker's events
 * Get a tarball containing all images in a repository
 * Get a tarball containing all images
 * Load a tarball with a set of images and tags into docker